 - The team chair and co-chair are appointed from among those members who are currently serving or have previously served on MAK or, if required, from among experienced program evaluators who have served as MÜDEK evaluators for a minimum of two (2) terms.

-- The rules to be observed during the selection of the program evaluation teams are determined by the Directive on Policies and Procedure for Evaluation and Accreditation, as approved and published by the Executive Board.
+- The rules to be observed in forming the program evaluation teams are determined by the Directive on Policies and Procedures for Evaluation and Accreditation, as approved and published by the Executive Board.

 5.3 Student Evaluators

 - A pool of program evaluators is formed with people who have considerable experience in engineering education.